ibm-cloud-docs/account/vrf-service-endpoint.md

    ```
    {: codeblock}

-   It might take a few minutes for this change to take affect.
+   It might take a few minutes for this change to take effect.
 After the command completes, you can run the `ibmcloud account show` command again to verify.

     If VRF isn't enabled for your account, running this command prompts you to create a case to enable it.
 Enter `y` to create the support case.
 After VRF is enabled in the account, run the command again to enable service endpoint connectivity in your account.